Variable Selection for Kernel Two-Sample Tests: Background

-for any finite set of samples $\{x_i\}_{i=1}^N$ in $\bR^D$ and $\{c_i\}_{i=1}^N$ in $\bR$.
-A positive semi-definite kernel $K$ induces a unique RKHS $\cH_K$.
-Given a RKHS $\cH_K$ containing a class of candidate testing functions and two distributions $\mu,\nu$, define the corresponding MMD statistic as
+We first present some background information about maximum mean discrepancy~(MMD).
+It measures the discrepancy between two probability distributions by employing test functions within a reproducing kernel Hilbert space~(RKHS), which has been commonly used in two-sample testing area~\citep{Grettonnips12, Gretton09, Gretton12, liu2020learning, JitkrittumME, Chwialkowski15}. \begin{definition}[Maximum Mean Discrepancy] A kernel function $K:~\bR^D\times\bR^D\to\bR$ is called a positive semi-definite kernel if for any finite set of $n$ samples $\{x_i\}_{i=1}^n$ in $\bR^D$ and $\{c_i\}_{i=1}^n$ in $\bR$, it holds that $\sum_{i\in[n]}\sum_{j\in[n]}c_ic_jK(x_i,x_j)\ge0$.
+A positive semi-definite kernel $K$ induces a unique RKHS $\cH$.
+Given $\cH$ containing a class of candidate testing functions and two distributions $\mu,\nu$, define the corresponding MMD statistic as